-The Monks’ Dyke Technology College in Lincolnshire, England, has published a range of beautiful GCSE and A Level Art sketchbooks and final pieces from their Art Department (such as the AS Fine Art sketchbook page by Calum Forsyth below) on Flickr, with some exceptional Graphic Design, Fine Art and Photography submissions.
-A photostream that can keep you engaged for hours!
+The Monks’ Dyke Technology College, which was in Lincolnshire, England, published a range of beautiful GCSE and A Level Art sketchbooks and final pieces from their Art Department (such as the A Level Fine Art sketchbook page by David Wasserman below) on Flickr, with some exceptional Graphic Design, Fine Art and Photography submissions.

-Fortismere, a secondary school based in Haringey, North London, has a thriving Art Department.
-Their website links to Flickr, in which they have categorised an extensive collection of images: A Level Photography, A Level Fine Art etc. While there are a huge number of photographs to go through, there are some really fantastic pieces of work.
+Fortismere, a secondary school based in North London, UK, has a thriving Art Department.
+Their Flickr gallery contains an extensive collection of images, including A Level Photography, A Level Fine Art etc.

 AP Central Collegeboard website